Mini Zucchini Chocolate Chip Muffins

 Instructions

-- Preheat oven to 425 degrees F. Shred zucchini with box grater.
+- Preheat oven to 425 degrees F. Shred zucchini with a box grater and squeeze out any excess liquid.

 - In a large bowl, add all-purpose flour, whole wheat flour, sugar, oats, baking powder, baking soda, and sea salt and stir together.